sarthakchat/sarthakchat.github.io/news-coverage/hbs-bigs-ev-charging.md

 The research identifies opportunities for business innovation in reliability solutions and maintenance services, while providing policymakers with data to develop more effective regulations for standardizing and expanding charging networks.

 **Read More:** [The state of EV charging in America](https://www.hbs.edu/bigs/the-state-of-ev-charging-in-america)

----

-This feature by the HBS BiGS Institute highlights research that contributes to improving EV infrastructure and accelerating the transition to sustainable transportation.